tg44/mqtt-prometheus-message-exporter/README.md

 ## Config:
 For example config check the example.conf!

+`username`/`password` are not required.
+If you miss one of these fields the app will try to connect as an unauthenticated/guest client.

+`maxPacketSize` are not required.
+The default value is 4096.

 For working (and non working) pattern examples check the TopicParserSpec file, under the tests (or read the upper sections to understand them)!